Lifting homotopy T-algebra maps to strict maps: Homotopy theory of T -algebras

-\begin{defn} A {\em{model category}} is a category $\cC$ with three distinguished classes of morphisms, the weak equivalences, the fibrations, and the cofibrations.
-Each of these classes contains all identity morphisms and is closed under composition.
-Moreover, these morphisms satisfy the axioms listed below: \begin{itemize} \item[MC1:] $\cC$ is bicomplete. \item[MC2:] If $f$ and $g$ are two composable morphisms in $\cC$ then if any two of $f, g,$ and $gf$ are weak equivalences then so is the third. \item[MC3:] Weak equivalences, fibrations, and cofibrations are closed under retracts. \item[MC4:] \begin{itemize} \item Every cofibration has the LLP with respect to all acyclic fibrations, i.e., fibrations which are also weak equivalences. \item Every fibration has the RLP with respect to all acyclic cofibrations, i.e., cofibrations which are also weak equivalences. \end{itemize} \item[MC5:] Any map can be factorized through an acyclic cofibration followed by a fibration and by a cofibration followed by an acylic fibration. \end{itemize} \end{defn}

-} We will now recall conditions which guarantee the simplicial structure on $\cC_T$ is part of a simplicial model structure \cite{Qui67}.
-These model categories satisfy the following two equivalent forms of Quillen's corner axiom.
+\completeblockP{} Let $\cC$ be a simplicial model category and $T$ a simplicial monad acting on $\cC$.
+We will now recall conditions which guarantee the simplicial structure on $\cC_T$ is part of a simplicial model structure \cite{Qui67}.
+Such model categories $\cM$ satisfy the following two equivalent forms of Quillen's corner axiom.

 \begin{itemize} \item[SM7:] Given any cofibration $f\in \sSet(K, L)$ and fibration $g\in \cM(A, B)$ , the induced morphism

 is a fibration, which is a weak equivalence if either $f$ or $g$ is.

 \item[SM7a:] Given cofibrations $f\in \sSet(K, L)$ and $g\in \cM(A, B)$, the induced morphism